 We are a biotechnology company that designs, optimizes and develops novel small molecule drugs that block key enzymes involved in the pathogenesis of diseases.
-We focus on the treatment of rare diseases in which significant unmet medical needs exist and align with our capabilities and expertise.
+We focus on oral treatments for rare diseases in which significant unmet medical needs exist and that align with our capabilities and expertise.
 We integrate the disciplines of biology, crystallography, medicinal chemistry and computer modeling to discover and develop small molecule pharmaceuticals through the process known as structure-guided drug design.